-This section identifies the principal strategic economic matters and other matters which can only be fully addressed through development plans in (or across) more than one local planning authority area.
+This section identifies the principal strategic economic matters and other matters which need can only to be fully addressed through in development plans in (or across) more than one Leocal pelanning authority's area.
 It therefore does not include a wide range of matters which whilst they are recognised as very important, but which do not meet the specific definition of strategic development 'Duty to Cooperate' matters laid down by the Localism Act.
 These include the generality of